SAP/openui5-docs/docs/Identifying_the_Language_Code__Locale_91f21f1.md

 For the identification of languages, the framework uses a language code of type `string`.

+The language can be set, for example, by using the following options:

 -   URL parameter `sap-ui-language` and configuration parameter `language`

 -   Script tag attribute `data-sap-ui-language`